 The United States of America (or the USA, the US) is the world’s third largest country.
 It is about half the size of Russia and the same size as China.
 Due to its size, you may think America is a high-population country, and you are right.
 However, the majority of the American population growth is not due to its size but rather immigration.

-4. Los Angeles — home of the film industry, musical artists, and surfers, with beautiful mild weather, great natural beauty from mountains to beaches, and endless stretches of freeways.
+4. Los Angeles — home of the Hollywood film industry, musical artists, and surfers, with a beautiful mild weather, and great natural beauty from mountains to beaches.

 5. Miami — attracts sun-seeking northerners and home to a rich, vibrant, Latin-influenced, Caribbean culture.

-6. Orlando — home to Disneyland, Universal Studios, Sea World and proximity to world-class beaches.
+6. Orlando — home to Disneyland, Universal Studios, Sea World, and close to world-class beaches.

-7. New Orleans — the birthplace of Jazz and is known for its quaint French Quarter and annual Mardi Gras celebration.
+9. New Orleans — the birthplace of Jazz and is known for its quaint French Quarter and Mardi Gras celebration.

-10. Seattle — rich museums, monuments, and recreational opportunities, and five distinct climates within 200 miles (320 km).
-Check out the Space Needle as well.
+12. Seattle — rich museums, monuments, and recreational opportunities, and five distinct climates within 200 miles (320 km).

 Plan Your Travel by Regions